fire-webtile.jpg

 Have a plan

-If you are concerned about a bush fire hazard on private or public property, contact the NSW Rural Fire Service (RFS) Northern Beaches District office on 9450 3000 or log online on the RFS website.
+If you are concerned about a bush fire hazard on private or public property, contact the NSW RFS Northern Beaches District office on 9450 3000 or log online on the RFS website.
 Once you raise a request, the RFS Community Safety Officer will complete a site visit and advise the resident and Council if remedial works are required.

 If you are planning on spending leisure time within bushland areas on the Northern Beaches, please be safe and check the following conditions: